 The affirmative vote of a plurality of the shares represented at the meeting in person or by proxy is required to elect directors.
 Accordingly, if a quorum is present, the persons receiving the greatest number of votes will be elected and other matters to be acted on will require the affirmative vote of a majority of the votes cast by the stockholders in person or represented by proxy.
 A vote to abstain on any matter will be counted as voting "against" the proposal specified.
 If you hold your stock in "street name" and have not returned a signed proxy card, your broker will have authority to vote your shares but only on those matters that are considered discretionary under New York Stock Exchange ("NYSE") rules.
-If your broker does not have such discretion on any matters (broker non-votes), we will count your shares as present at the meeting for quorum purposes, but we will not vote them on such matters.
+If your shares as present at the meeting for quorum purposes, but we will not vote them on such matters.